"Greetings. We bow to your divinity."

 Deep within your heart is a profound stillness that reveals the essence of who you truly are.

-Rick has been immersed in consciousness studies for more than four decades.
-For over 20 years he was involved in publishing spiritual and transformational books and magazines.
+Rick has been immersed in consciousness studies for more than four decades and is a long-time student of Zen Master Thich Nhat Hanh.
+For over twenty years he was involved in publishing spiritual and transformational books and magazines.
 He was the publisher of the magazines "Lotus: Journal for Personal Transformation" and "Personal Transformation," co-editor of the book "Soulful Living," co-author of "Yoga for Anxiety," "Yoga for Emotional Trauma" and "Yoga Mind, Peaceful Mind."
 Along with his wife Mary, he leads transformational meditation retreats.

 He is nourished by silence, loves the wilderness and simple living.